Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

   +--------------+-------------------------------------------------------------------------+
   | xxlcz        | Nuclei code size reduction extension                                    |
   +--------------+-------------------------------------------------------------------------+

+  **vlen=128,elen=64**: The VLEN and ELEN are only effective when the V extension instructions of RISC-V are enabled.
+The default value of VLEN is 128, and it must be a multiple of 2 when set, with a value range of [128, 1024].
+The default value of ELEN is 64, and ELEN must also be a multiple of 2, with a value range of [8, 64].

+  **s=true**: If you wish for RISC-V to support the S (supervisor) privilege mode, you can add s=true to the parameters to meet this requirement.

 * ``-m 512M``: To set the DDR size in QEMU, if the DDR size is not passed with ``-m``, then the JSON config will be used to determine the size, and lastly, if neither is specified, it will initialize with 32MB.